Last updated on May 9, 2021.

 “The only hope of winning this war is for the public to stop buying tickets.” -Ric O’Barry, Founder and Director of The Dolphin Project

 My intention for this post is to make you think about the issue of captivity.
 Reconsider buying tickets to these parks.
-I’m going to save my money and take my son whale watching someday to witness these beautiful creatures free in their own environment.
-In my next post, I want to explore the issues in detail, and I’ll be using research from the above sources and many more.
+I’m going to save my money.
+Someday I’ll take my son whale watching to witness these beautiful creatures free in their own environment.
+In my next post, I want to explore the issues in detail.
+I’ll be using research from the sources I’ve listed in this article and many more.
 Thanks for reading!

 A Fall from Freedom from the Discovery Channel was a good film with some dated filmography and interviews.
 However, I learned more about killer whales, the captive industry, and the people who study them.
 This film helped me put faces with names that I’d read about in David Kirby’s book.

 The Cove, an Academy Award-winning film that heightened public awareness of the global problems surrounding dolphin captivity.
 From the Oceanic Preservation Society: “A team of activists, filmmakers, and freedivers embark on a covert mission to expose a deadly secret hidden in a remote cove in Taiji, Japan.
 By utilizing state-of-the-art techniques, they uncover a horrible annual tradition of unparalleled cruelty.
 A provocative mix of investigative journalism, eco-adventure, and arresting imagery make this an unforgettable and courageous story that inspires outrage and action.”
-I appreciate this film and think it offers valuable insight, but it was difficult to watch at times due to the graphic nature of the content.
-The team of people was amazing and they risked their lives at times to capture the footage and expose the mass murders of dolphins.
+I appreciate this film and think it offers valuable insight.
+But it was difficult to watch at times due to the graphic nature of the content.
+The team of people was amazing.
+They risked their lives to capture the footage and expose the mass murders of dolphins.